 A number of domestic institutional investors have been visited annually since December 2013 for the purpose of enhancing both IR and SR activities.
 These visits offer us an opportunity to engage in direct dialogue with investors.

 Education on respect for human rights

 As stated in the management policy of Yokohama Rubber which reads, “create a workplace that values, improves, and energizes people,” the Company will continue to build an environment where a diverse group of people can both acquire the skills they require and then be able to exert them.
-Moreover, we aim to create workplaces where our employees can balance their work and lifestyle commitments.
-We will nurture the development of personnel who can realize the business and technical strategies of the Grand Design 100 (GD100), and who are also capable of playing active roles on the global stage.
+Moreover, we aim to create a comfortable workplaces where our employees can balance their work and lifestyle commitments.

 Occupational safety and health

 Safety and health are the basis of everything.
 Through the cooperation received from all Group employees, we aim to prevent occupational accidents while creating comfortable and healthy workplaces, such environments also being achieved through the strong leadership exercised by managerial and supervisory personnel.
 The Head Office Safety and Health Committee conducts meetings each month, and in addition to filing reports on the safety and health status of the Head Office, it implements activities aimed at heightening safety consciousness, for example by sharing information about accidents that have occurred at individual facilities horizontally throughout the Group.
 The specific measures that are implemented are outlined as follows.